 Each application must be accompanied by a brief narrative outlining the intent of the applicant’s scholarly activity or curricular development plan, along with current curriculum vitae.
 The proposal should indicate specific ways in which the faculty member would benefit as a scholar and a teacher, and ways that the project would enhance the academic life of the home institution.
 Once an application is completed online, an email will be sent to the applicant’s institution’s Liaison Officer for approval.

 Please note the deadlines on the application form.
-Applications received after the due date, or not complete by the due date, will be held over until the following semester.
-For University Associates wishing to renew their participation in this program, a brief outline of project status and university resources used must be sent to the Liaison Officer and copied to the Faculty Resource Network offices before the renewal of privileges can be processed.
+Applications received after the due date, or not completed by the due date, will be held over until the following semester.
+For University Associates wishing to renew their participation in this program, a brief outline of project status and university resources used must be sent to the Liaison Officer and copied to the Faculty Resource Network before the renewal of privileges can be processed.